Sable and The Supers Ch. 04byFalcinator©

 She found a slim briefcase able to conceal a full version of her costume (a clever trick, that) and some useful accessories.
 She was almost sorry there were no sedative-dispensing rings or one-shot 9mm pens on board.

-She looked slightly out of place among the early-morning commuters, but not enough to be a problem, and she kept all her senses alert.
+She looked slightly out of place among the early-morning commuters, but not enough to be a problem.

 A brisk walk through the central park gave her no causes for concern or niggling feelings of wrongness, so the obvious thing would be to go into a big and frequently robbed bank and find some reason to justify her presence and linger.